 Two of the most damaging policies that hurt the poor are minimum wage legislation and protectionism aimed at helping a few businessmen.

 But to understand which policies will expand investment and jobs, and which will undermine growth and generate poverty and misery, it is useful to look at the underlying philosophies driving sections of the elected ruling class in modern day nation-states.

 The Ideological Divide

 A government based on true classical liberal ideology will give maximum economic freedom to the people.
 Proponents of such a philosophy will be indifferent to race and religion, and people under such a regime will also get maximum social freedoms.
 The role of the state and its capacity to impose its will on the people through police power will be minimised, and just rule of law will be maximised.

 A leftist administration will try to intervene more and obstruct people’s actions and blunt their initiative, but will be socially liberal.
-Many modern, left-leaning European parties and the Democratic Party intervenes in the economy with minimum wages and the other moves out of good intentions, though massive harm is created in the process.
+Many modern, left-leaning European parties and the Democratic Party of the US intervenes in the economy with minimum wages and the other moves out of good intentions, though massive harm is created in the process.

-Nationalists will back a majority ethno-religion group.
+Nationalists will back a majority ethno-religious group.
 Modern day nationalists can be pro free market like Trump.
 But traditional fascist-nationalists were more statist (like National Socialists or Nazis) and typically wanted a ‘mixed economy’.